MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/New-SelfSignedCertificate.md

 New-SelfSignedCertificate @params
 ```

-This example creates a self-signed client authentication certificate in the user MY store.
+This example creates a self-signed client authentication certificate in the user `MY` store.
 The
 certificate uses the default provider, which is the `Microsoft Software Key Storage Provider`.
 The
-certificate uses an elliptic curve asymmetric key and the curve parameters nist256, which creates a
+certificate uses an elliptic curve asymmetric key and the curve parameters `nist256`, which creates
-256-bit key.
+a 256-bit key.
 The subject alternative name is `pattifuller@contoso.com`.

 The certificate expires in one year.